shellscape/koa-ws/README.md

 Empower your koa.js application with realtime.

 Attaches WebSocket server (using ws) and connects your sessions with your sockets.
-Uses the jsonrpc 2.0 protocol.
+Uses the jsonrpc 2.0 protocol per default.

+## Features

+* Uses jsonrpc 2.0 protocol per default
+* Uses generators as method handlers
+* Simple API to register namespaced methods
+* Connects your sockets to the users session

 ## Usage